DualSG: A Dual-Stream Explicit Semantic-Guided Multivariate Time Series Forecasting Framework: Methodology

 \textbf{Stage 3: Gated Channel Fusion.} Each channel's final fused representation is computed by aggregating the selected channels, weighted by their semantic scores:

 where \( F_i \in \mathbb{R}^d \) is the feature of channel \( i \), and \( \mathbf{W}_{\text{fuse}} \) is a shared projection matrix.

 \textbf{Efficiency and Robustness.} Compared to Channel Dependency (CD) methods that compute full pairwise attention, and Channel Clustering (CC) approaches that enforce static groupings, SemFuse is more efficient and flexible.
 By fusing channels through a one-shot, caption-guided pathway, SemFuse avoids exhaustive computation while retaining interpretability.
 Since fusion occurs at the semantic level, it is also more robust to local fluctuations in raw inputs.
-We summarize the computational complexity of various channel fusion methods in Table~\ref{tab:fusion_complexity}.